 Kalandadze said: “This particular portion of the Gareji complex, which has become source of problem, has not been part of Georgia from the Soviet times.
 Delimitation issue has been more or less successful so far and I hope it will be completed soon and there will be no disputed territories any more.
 But this particular portion does not belong to the disputed territories.”

 The statement came as a surprise, triggering wave of criticism from some opposition groups, as well as from the Georgian Orthodox Church.
-Mikael Botkoveli, secretary of Georgian Orthodox Church Patriarch Ilia II, said this statement by the Deputy Foreign Minister that those territories were not disputed amounted to “pouring cold water on us.”
+Mikael Botkoveli, secretary of the head of the Georgian Orthodox Church Patriarch Ilia II, said this statement by the Deputy Foreign Minister that those territories were not disputed amounted to “pouring cold water on us.”

 On May 16 Deputy Foreign Minister Nino Kalandadze tried to clarify her remarks, saying that she was misunderstood.
 Kalandadze acknowledged in an interview with Tbilisi-based Palitra radio station, that misunderstanding could have possibly been caused partly by her failure to articulate position properly.